sweid4keycloak/bankid4keycloak/README.md

 <picture>

 **BankID API base URL:**
 The URL for the BankID api.
 Please refer to the [BankID Relying Party Guidelines](https://www.bankid.com/bankid-i-dina-tjanster/rp-info) in case the URL has changed.
 At the time of writing they are
  - Prod --> https://appapi2.bankid.com
  - Test --> https://appapi2.test.bankid.com

 **Keystore file:**
 Full path to the keystore file.
 *example*
 `/tls/keystore.p12`

 **Keystore password:**
 Password for the PKCS12 container.
 *example*
 `qwerty123`

 **Password for the private key:**
 The private key inside the PKCS12 container is also encrypted.
-[BankID Relying Party Guidelines v3.2.22](https://www.bankid.com/bankid-i-dina-tjanster/rp-info)
 *example*
 `qwerty123`

 **Truststore file:**
 Full path to the truststore file.
 *example*
 `/tls/truststore.p12`

 **Truststore password:**
 Password for the PKCS12 container.
 *example*
 `qwerty123`